 In order to stay competitive, the in-person experience has to be richer and more satisfying.
+And e-commerce for retail stores is becoming more popular, but having a physical space can still give you a real edge.
 That tactile experience mixed with customer satisfaction strategies is what sets apart one brick-and-mortar stores from the rest.
 Consumers don’t differentiate buying online versus in person; it’s an all-around, holistic shopping experience they’re after.
 Consumers want the ability to shop online and in-person depending on their needs at any given time.
 The main factor involved here is this: Is the brick-and-mortar experience unique and satisfying enough for consumers to try and buy the product in person?
 It’s a combination of the two that can set a brand apart to create a more personalized experience.

 The advantage from your online store and presence is the consumer data given to you.
 Retailers can know when and what customers purchase and how much each customer spent.
 Retailers can take this opportunity to utilize data to recreate or improve the in-store or physical experience.

 Use brick-and-mortar to influence e-commerce for retail stores

 There are methods in which a retailer can use their retail store to drive traffic and sales to their e-commerce website.
 Retailers can use in-store data to identify spending habits and buyer personas.
 Retailers can also use direct engagement and incentives to drive online traffic.
 That’s part of the reason why at every store, they ask for your email or some type of information to re-create a lead with email/mail newsletters or discounts.
 This can restart the consumer purchase journey as they interact with your emails then check online for more products.
 After having a good in-store experience, consumers will come back to try the product in person.
 Do you see the new purchase cycle here?